Back up Windows machines with the Azure Backup MARS agent

 - You send the SATA disks to an Azure datacenter.

 - At the datacenter, the disk data is copied to an Azure storage account.

 - Azure Backup copies the data from the storage account to the vault, and incremental backups are scheduled.

 Learn more about offline seeding.

 Enable network throttling

-In the Microsoft Azure Backup agent, click Change Properties.
+In the MARS agent, click Change Properties.